 Such tailormade solutions stand to help banks deliver different types of personalization:

-- Behavioral personalization – which determines the visitor’s interest in the product offer on the basis of their behavior and actions they take on the website.
+- Behavioral personalization - which determines the visitor's interest in the product offering based on their behavior and actions they take on the website.

 - Search phrase tracking - analyzing the search phrases used by visitors on the site allows customizing the user experience during future visits.